 - Ban road building including Silvertown Tunnel

 - Stop HS2 a highly destructive high Upfront Embedded Carbon investment.
-Draining resources, carbon and energy needed for de-carbonisation of current buildings and current public transport.
+Draining resources, carbon, money and energy needed for de-carbonisation of current buildings and current public transport.

 - Cycle hubs at train stations and bus stops.
 Joined up transport.

-- Licence pedicabs and cycling taxis like pedalmeapp
+- License pedicabs and cycling taxis like pedalmeapp

 - Switch all possible delivery vans, logistics, electricians, plumbers, carpenters etc to cargo bikes